 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be March 2027.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

 The curriculum of the PA program is rigorous, and the admissions process is extremely selective.
-In reviewing applications, the Admissions Committee considers academic performance, performance on the Graduate Record Examination (GRE), healthcare experience, and letters of recommendation as outlined below.
+In reviewing applications, the Admissions Committee considers academic performance, performance on the Graduate Record Examination (GRE), healthcare experience, personal statements, and letters of recommendation as outlined below.
 Special admissions consideration is given to students enrolled in the dual degree program at Seton Hall University.
-Students with incomplete prerequisites may apply; however, they must state how they will satisfy the prerequisites by the June 1st prior to the start of the program.
+Students with incomplete prerequisites may apply; however, they must state how they will satisfy the prerequisites by May 31st prior to the start of the program.

 Application to the program is open to individuals who: